remoteintech/remote-jobs/company-profiles/brikl.md

 ## Company technologies

-Coalition is the leading metrics-driven digital agency.
-We specialize in SEO, PPC, email marketing, social media marketing, and web design & development.
+Brikl is the leading eCommerce MicroStore technology partner for custom and promotional businesses worldwide.

 ## Office locations